mff-uk/dataspecer/README.md

 ## Build instructions

 This codebase is managed by [Lerna](https://github.com/lerna/lerna).
 Please see the individual packages for their build instructions.
-To be able to work on the project, you need to bootstrap packages and build all dependencies.

 You can check [Cloudflare's build script](cloudflare.build.sh) that deploys the applications.

-- Clone the whole repository. `git clone ...`
-- Run `npm install` to install Lerna.
-- Run `npx lerna bootstrap` to install and link all packages.
-- *Optionally* run `npx lerna run test` to run test, to be sure nothing is broken.
-- Run `npx lerna run build` to build everything.